cristianoc/arc-challenge/ARC_Problem_Theory.md

-# A Theory of ARC Problems
+# A Theory of Well-Defined ARC Problems

 ## Definitions